-Federally Required Indicators SY 2020-2021 (Transition)

-Accountability Indicators K-8 H.S.

-1. Academic Achievement-proficiency on statewide 50 Pts.
+Federally Required Indicators 21-2022 nsition) Accountability Indicators K-8 H.S.
+1. Academic Achievement-proficiency on statewide mathematics and ELA assessments 50 Pts.
 50 Pts.

-mathematics and ELA assessments

 2. a.
-Other Academic Indicator: Science (proficiency on 20Pts.
-N/A
+Other Academic Indicator: Science (proficiency on statewide Science assessments) 20 Pts.
+N/A c.

-statewide Science assessments)

-3. English Learner Progress-applied to all schools with 15 Pts.
-15 Pts.

-10 or more English Learners

-4. a.
-Four-Year cohort graduation rate N/A 20 Pts

-5. SQSS Chronic Absenteeism 15 Pts.
-15 Pts.

-Total 100 100

-c.
 If the State uses a different methodology for annual meaningful differentiation than the one described in 4.v.a. above for schools for which an accountability determination cannot be made (e.g., P-2 schools), describe the different methodology, indicating the type(s) of schools to which it applies.